 California child support law is far more detailed, far more specific, and far more protective of your child than most parents realize going into it.
+Whether you are the parent who will be paying support or the one who will be receiving it, what you do not know in this process will cost you.

+It could cost you money every single month for years.
+It could cost your child the financial stability they deserve.
 This guide breaks down how child support works in California, what the law says, what your rights are, and what steps protect you and your child from day one.

 Child Support Is Not Optional.
 It Is a Legal Duty.